REFUND, AND REPAYMENT POLICY

 When it is determined that a withdrawing student has more aid earned than has actually been disbursed as of the withdrawal date, AVTEC may apply “post-withdrawal disbursements” to any current year charge owed AVTEC without the specific permission of the student, providing the student would have been otherwise eligible for the aid as of the withdrawal date.
 Should any of the “post-withdrawal disbursement” aid remain after paying amounts owed to AVTEC, withdrawing students (or their respective PLUS borrower) will be offered, in writing, post-withdrawal disbursements of the funds within 30 days of the withdrawal/termination date.
 The withdrawing student must accept the balance of the “post-withdrawal disbursement” within 14 days and AVTEC must provide the funds to the withdrawn student within 90 days of the withdrawal date.
 If the student (or parent for Parent PLUS loans) does not respond within the 14-day window, AVTEC is not required to make the disbursement but may do so at its discretion.

-The fees, procedures, and policies listed above supersede those previously published and are subject to change.
+Fees, procedures, and policies above supersede those previously published and are subject to change.